-Investment Expenses - Year ended 31 December 2016 Total£000 Investment management expenses 2,970
+Investment Expenses 31 December 2017 £000 31 December 2016 £000 Investment management expenses 4,359 2,970

 The Company holds fixed and variable rate securities as assets both to match liabilities and to support insurance surplus and shareholders' funds.
-Market expectations of lower interest rates through the course of 2016 saw decreases in yields on these investments and market values increased.
+Market expectations of lower interest rates through the course of 2017 saw decreases in yields on these investments.

-Investment income, net of expenses, arising both on our assets matching liabilities and on the assets which support our insurance surplus and shareholders' funds, totalled £89.7million in 2016.
+Investment income net of expenses, arising on our assets matching insurance liabilities, totalled £85.4m in 2017, a decrease of 4.7% on 2016 income of £89.7m.